tobykurien/Xtendroid/README.md

 Xtend
 =====

+The latest version of Xtendroid is built with Xtend v2.8.1.
 For more about the Xtend language, see http://xtend-lang.org

 Gotchas
 =======